gpadam/Metrics_DCE/README.md

 The DCE metrics analysis files run the final analysis to match the attributes to the measures and rate the specific measure sets by preference.

+The data files are CSVs of the allowed profiles and rds file required to run some of the code.
+Most of teh rds files can be gereated from the code as well

 ![image](https://github.com/user-attachments/assets/33dc7746-8bd8-48ff-8364-1e8370122246)